diarmuidie/ImageRack-Kernel/README.md

-Image Rack (Kernel)
+ImageRack (Kernel)
 =============

-> Kernel for the Image Rack Project.
+> Kernel for the ImageRack Project.
 Work In Progress.

 Developed by [Diarmuid](https://diarmuid.ie).